-My research is published in journals such as: Journal of Service Research, Annals of Tourism Research, Tourism Management, and the International Journal of Contemporary Hospitality Management.
+I have published widely in a range of Marketing, Service and Tourism journals including Journal of Service Research, Annals of Tourism Research, Journal of Travel Research, Tourism Management, European Journal of Marketing and Journal of Service Management.

 Knowledge exchange activity is a key aspect of my own research philosophy embedding the University’s ‘place of useful learning’ alongside the SBS goal to engage and collaborate and engage ‘with a broad range of stakeholders in business, government and civil society on issues that matter and are of benefit to all’ furthering the University’s reputation in the wider community.
 As co-class coordinator on the departments ‘Marketing Works’ programme I am involved with a wide range of companies that work on projects with students on our MSc programmes, this role includes communication with clients and the organisation and operation of presentations and a grand finale.